Proofread an Artwork

 - Click the Barcode tool to view all available barcodes in your artwork file.

-- Utilize the "Highlight All" option to visually identify all barcodes within the artwork.
+- If required, utilize the "Highlight All" option to visually identify all barcodes within the artwork.

 - Click on any available barcode to access it's detailed information, including type, value, class, quality, ISO and/or GS1 specification parameters and more.